codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 %}

-If you click on an individual step before clicking the *Metrics* tab you will get metrics for that specific step only.
+**Pipeline-step metrics**
+For step-specific metrics, first select the step and then click the **Metrics** tab.
+Step metrics are available for memory and CPU usage (not disk space).

 {% include